-Bugging out requires some thorough planning and deep thinking because the road is never safe and there are too many unknowns you will have to face and overcome.
+Bugging out requires some thorough planning and deep thinking.
+The road is never safe and there are too many unknowns you will have to face and overcome.
 Even those who prepare for a bugging in scenario must take into account that at some point they will be forced to evacuate.
 It’s impossible to precisely predict how a disaster will unfold.
 Your fortress may be well-equipped, but if you have to leave everything behind, survival will depend on the bugging out plans you’ve made.

 Mistakes to avoid when bugging out: